-For families with more than 8 persons, 100% of poverty level increases \$5,140 for each additional person.
-Therefore, for weatherization at 200% of poverty level, add \$10,280 for each additional person.
+For families with more than 8 persons, 100% of poverty level increases \$5,500 for each additional person.
+Therefore, for weatherization at 200% of poverty level, add \$11,000 for each additional person.
+Expanded tables provided by HHS showing up to a family of 14 can be found here.